ConditionalStatementLifestyle/Mod3Project/README.md

 ## Motivation

-I wanted to make a simple and easy to use investment calculator in which anybody could use and easily compare outcomes.
+I wanted to make a simple and easy to use investment calculator in which anybody could use and easily compare outcomes under various conditions.

 # ![ScreenShot](/InvestBig.png)